-Don’t want to listen to the complain the entire time?
+But you do not want to listen to them complain the entire time?

-I’ve traveled extensively with my teens and tween and I know first hand how stressful things can quickly because if they are not enjoying the trip.
+At this point I’ve traveled extensively with my teens and tween and unfortunately I know first hand how stressful things can quickly because if they are not having a good time on the trip.
 There are few things worse than a moody teenager on vacation that does not want to participate in any of the activities.
-For a while I gave up and let my oldest kid sit in the hotel room while the rest of us had fun, but I realized I needed to change the type of trips we were taking.
-They needed to be more exciting and active.
-Here are my picks for the top vacation destinations teens and tweens are sure to love.
+For a while I gave up and let my oldest kid sit in the hotel room while the rest of us had fun, but eventually I realized I needed to change the type of trips we were taking.
+They needed to be way more exciting and physically active.
+With these two things in mind, here are my picks for the top vacation for teens and tweens.

 Top 9 Destinations for Teens and Tweens in the United States

 Oahu is an epic place to take tweens and teens year round.
 The weather is consistently good and there is much to do.
 Some suggested activities in Oahu that teens will likely appreciate are:

 - Visiting North Shore and learning to surf

 - Paddle-boarding up the Anahulu River to watch the sea turtles